History of Walter E. Heller and Alyce DeCosta

 To facilitate communication with advisors, instructors, and among students, all graduate business students have a university e-mail account and must check it regularly.

-Students may use only one internship (3 credit hours) to fulfill degree requirements.
+Graduate students may use up to 3 credit hours of internship to fulfill degree requirements.
 To accept an internship, a student must be legally eligible to work in the United States.
 A student may not use an employer for whom he/she already works full-time for an internship.
 The student must receive written approval from the assistant dean of Graduate Studies before enrolling for an internship.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500